agrimreaper49/MathWebsite/README.md

 # MathWebsite
-A simple website that gives the user multiplication problems to work on
+A simple website that gives the user multiplication problems to work on.
+Made using jQuery.
+Link for the hosted jQuery that I used: https://developers.google.com/speed/libraries/